Barred tiger salamander: In captivity

 Tiger salamanders are frequently kept in captivity; they mostly hide and ambush their prey.
 It is illegal to sell adults in most parts of the United States.
 Their large size allows for ease of feeding, and their hardy nature makes them excellent captives.
 Their larval stage is often sold as fishing bait, marketed as "mud puppies" or "water dogs".

 Symbol

 The tiger salamander is the state amphibian of Kansas.
 The second grade class of 1993 of O‑K Elementary in Wichita, Kansas, petitioned the governor; students Timothy Boyd and Kristofer Voorhees presented the initial idea for a state amphibian to their teacher.
 It is also the state amphibian of Colorado after being recognized by the Colorado legislature on March 16, 2012.

+The blotched tiger salamander (Ambystoma mavortium melanostictum) became Wyoming's official state amphibian on February 19, 2019.